codecentric/cxf-spring-boot-starter/README.md

 * Generating all necessary Java-Classes using JAX-B from your WSDL/XSDs (using the complementing Maven plugin [cxf-spring-boot-starter-maven-plugin]
 * Booting up Apache CXF within Spring Context with 100% pure Java-Configuration
+* Customize SOAP service URL and the title of the CXF generated Service site
 * Configure CXF to use slf4j and serve Logging-Interceptors, to log only the SOAP-Messages onto console
 * Extract the SoapMessages for processing in ELK-Stack, like [docker-elk](https://github.com/jonashackt/docker-elk)
+* Tailor your own custom SOAP faults, that comply with the exceptions defined inside your XML schema

 # Documentation